 The question still remains: Why does it happen in such unexpected locations?

 After living here for about five years, I have noticed a few traits that I call ‘Mafia Traits’.
 Oh how Italians hate when I mention this.
 In Italy, a favor is something you are expected to pay back.
 Lying is no big deal, just go to confession…eventually.
 Get as much as you can get whenever you can and pocket it quick.
 The Italian government blatantly practice these principles.
 Italians pay very high taxes and only have socialized medicine to show for it, while other European countries pay the same or sometimes less taxes, yet enjoy many more services from their government.
 State buildings look as if they have been bombed.
-There are over 574,215 chauffeured-government vehicles in Italy.
+There are about 574,215 chauffeured-government vehicles in Italy.
 The entire United States boasts a mere 73,000.
 (2007 study done by Associazione Contribuenti Italiani)

 Scammers ruin Italy’s reputation!